This requires working knowledge of sigma notation and familiarity with calculus.

 Use in limits

-An alternative way to evaluate limits of the indeterminate form is to calculate the Maclaurin series and find the limit for the first few terms of the resulting series.
+An alternative way to evaluate limits of the indeterminate form as x approaches 0 is to calculate the Maclaurin series and find the limit for the first few terms of the resulting series.

 Example: Evaluate